Skip to main content

 G-cup breasts can also benefit from structured swimwear and lingerie:

-• Consider your body shape when selecting swimwear and lingerie to find pieces that complement your natural silhouette.
+• Consider your body shape and chest size when selecting swimwear and lingerie to find pieces that complement your natural silhouette.
+Choosing clothes that complement your chest size and G cup breasts can help you achieve a balanced and flattering look.

 • Structured blazers, fitted knits, or wrap dresses highlight curves without overwhelming them.